-Join KS online on Sunday, November 8, 2020, from 10:30 am to 11:45 am for the L.E.D. (“Learn, Explore, Discuss”) Brunch and Talk—Music Speaks: The Musical Legacy of the Terezin Concentration Camp, on the anniversary of Kristallnacht*
+Join KS online on Sunday, November 8, 2020, from 10:30 am to 11:45 am for the L.E.D. (“Learn, Explore, Discuss”) Talk—Music Speaks: The Musical Legacy of the Terezin Concentration Camp, including insights by cellist Yo-Yo Ma, on the anniversary of Kristallnacht.*

 This program, featuring a powerful and remarkable documentary by Michael Shocket on music composed at the Terezin concentration camp, will be followed by comments from cellist Yo-Yo Ma.

 The captioned, documentary video, Music Speaks by Michael Shocket, focuses on Terezin, a Nazi concentration camp near Prague, where music played a central role among Jewish composers, musicians, and singers interned in the camp during the 1930s.
 In the video, George Horner, a 90-year-old survivor of Terezin, is shown performing at Boston Symphony Hall with Yo-Yo Ma, during a 2013 concert to benefit the Terezin Music Foundation.
 Yo-Yo Ma’s comments, prepared specifically for this program, focus on the role of music as a lifeline in times of unimaginable struggle and is an inspiration to all of us today.
 During the program, Michael Shocket, will describe what he learned on his journey to create his film and will participate in a Q and A.

 CLICK HERE to register for the Zoom link.